oneapi-src/level-zero-spec/scripts/core/INTRO.md

 ${"#"} <a name="tls">Tools</a>
 Level-Zero APIs specific for supporting 3rd-party tools are separated from "Core" into "Tools" APIs.
+The "Tools" APIs are designed to provided low-level access to device capabilities in order to support 3rd-party tools, but are not intended to replace or directly interface 3rd-party tools.
+The "Tools" APIs are still available for direct application use.

 The following diagram illustrates how 3rd-party tools may utilize the instrumentation layer:
 ![Tool](../images/intro_tools.png?raw=true)
 @image latex intro_tools.png

-The "Tools" APIs are designed to provided low-level access to device capabilities in order to support 3rd-party tools, but are not intended to replace or directly interface 3rd-party tools.
-The "Tools" APIs allow for driver callbacks to be registered by 3rd-party tools to be notified of specific API events.
+The "Tools" APIs provide the following capabilities for 3rd-party tools:
+- Allow for callbacks to be registered, in order to be notified of specific application events.
+- Allow for device metrics to be queried, in order to profile application usage.
+- Allow for application programs to be instrumented with custom instructions, for low-level code profiling.
+- Allow for application programs to be debugged using breakpoints and register access.

+See the "Tools" programming guide for more details.